dariusznowak/kanban-board/README.md

-# Kanban Board project using React.js
+# Kanban Board project
 Create your own tasks and manage them.
 You can use buttons or you can drag the tasks between taskboards using your mouse.
-Drag and drop feature was developed using react-dnd package.
-Your tasks will be saved in your browser's local storage so you can check them out any time you want to.
+Your tasks will be saved in your browser's **local storage** so you can check them out any time you want to.

+This app was created using **React.js** library.<br>
+It's fully resposive which I managed to achieve by using **CSS Grid** and **CSS Flexbox** modules.<br>
+Drag and drop feature was developed using **react-dnd** package.

 Check out [live demo HERE](https://dariusznowak.github.io/kanban-board/)

 ![alt text](https://github.com/dariusznowak/kanban-board/blob/main/src/img/screenshot.png?raw=true)

-In the project directory, you can run:
+<br>In the project directory, you can run:

 ### `npm start`